PETROGEO 4010 - Fundamentals of Petroleum Geoscience I - Honours

 General Course Information

-Course Code PETROGEO 4010 Course Fundamentals of Petroleum Geoscience I - Honours Coordinating Unit Australian School of Petroleum Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact During the dates of this course, students are expected to attend class each week day, between 9am and 5pm.
-Activities will include lectures, practicals, field trips Available for Study Abroad and Exchange Y Assumed Knowledge Bachelor's degree training or equivalent in geoscience.
-Course Description PETROGEO 4010 is an integrated course of modules focusing on the interpretation of sedimentary rocks as hosts of conventional and unconventional petroleum resources using sedimentology, stratigraphy and well log analysis.
+Course Code PETROGEO 4010 Course Fundamentals of Petroleum Geoscience I - Honours Coordinating Unit Australian School of Petroleum Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact This course is structured into a series of half-day workshops, accompanied by online delivery of course materials and lecture recordings.
+Available for Study Abroad and Exchange Y Assumed Knowledge Bachelor's degree training or equivalent in geoscience.
+Course Description PETROGEO 4010 is an integrated course of modules focusing on the interpretation of sedimentary rocks as hosts of conventional and unconventional petroleum resources and for subsurface gas storage, using sedimentology, stratigraphy and well log analysis.
 Themes covered include reservoir controls in siliciclastic and carbonate depositional systems, facies analysis, petrology and diagenesis, and correlation of strata using a variety of stratigraphic techniques such as sequence stratigraphy and biostratigraphy.
 One module is on wireline log interpretation and includes aspects of drilling operations (onshore and offshore), mudlogging with sample analysis, and well testing

 Course Coordinator: Professor Peter McCabeCourse Co-ordinator: Dr Frank Rarity